thln2ejz/OS_Bash/README.md

 adb shell pm uninstall --user 0 com.swiftkey.swiftkeyconfigurator <br>
 adb shell pm uninstall --user 0 com.touchtype.swiftkey	<br>

-Possible FOSS replacements for essential apps (best way to install these is either from your linux command line interface):
+Possible FOSS replacements for essential apps (simply install these either from your linux command line interface):

 adb shell pm install package_name.apk

-or just download or transfer the apk file of the package you want (from Github or F-Droid) to your phone (eg Download folder) and then install by tapping on the file (android's packageinstaller will take care of the rest).
+or just download/transfer the apk file of the package you want (from GitHub or F-Droid) to your phone (eg Download folder) and then install by tapping on the file (android's packageinstaller will take care of the rest).

+Examples: Simple lightweight apps for Dialer, Music-Player, Notes, File-Manager, Gallery, Flashflight, Clock, Voice-Recorder, Calculator, and Contacts can be obtained from https://github.com/SimpleMobileTools.

-Simple-Contacts: includes ability to store contacts within app only! ie does not communicate with other apps, eg Telegram.
-The names of your contacts on Telegram will appear as specified by your contacts (and not as set by yourself in your phone's own contact list!). <br>
+Contacts app in particular includes the ability to store contacts within the app without communicating with any other app, eg Telegram.
+The names of your contacts on Telegram will appear as specified by your contacts (and not as set by yourself in your phone's own contact list!).
+Note: SMS-Messenger, Camera, and Calendar apps from the above source are buggy and still under development.
-Simple-Dialer		<br>
-Simple-Music-Player	<br>
-Simple-Notes		<br>
-Simple-File-Manager	<br>
-Simple-Gallery		<br>
-Simple-Flashflight	<br>
-Simple-Voice-Recorder	<br>
-Simple-Calculator	<br>
-Simple-SMS-Messenger: app is buggy (can receive sms, but can only send if I receive first: report to developers) <br>
-Simple-Camera: app did not function (likely because Huawei's default camera app was not removed) <br>
-Simple-Calendar: app wasn't working well; developers' page shows that it's still undergoing active maintenance/bug fixes <br>

-Source for all simple apps above: https://github.com/SimpleMobileTools

 Additional basic apps: